aws-powertools/powertools-lambda-python/docs/index.md

 * **Keep it lean**.
 Additional dependencies are carefully considered for security and ease of maintenance, and prevent negatively impacting startup time.
 * **We strive for backwards compatibility**.
 New features and changes should keep backwards compatibility.
 If a breaking change cannot be avoided, the deprecation and migration process should be clearly defined.
 * **We work backwards from the community**.
 We aim to strike a balance of what would work best for 80% of customers.
 Emerging practices are considered and discussed via Requests for Comment (RFCs)
-* **Idiomatic**.
-Utilities follow programming language idioms and language-specific best practices.
+* **Progressive**.
+Utilities are designed to be incrementally adoptable for customers at any stage of their Serverless journey.
+They follow language idioms and their community’s common practices.

 ## Install